tamari92/kf2-tournament/streamers.md

 This tournament uses a custom spectate system with enhanced features, enabling much more complex and precise control over the camera as well as providing additional information about the status of zeds and the environment.

 ```
 1                           Jump to Player 1
 2                           Jump to Player 2
 3                           Jump to Player 3
 4                           Jump to Player 4
 5                           Jump to Player 5
 6                           Jump to Player 6
 7                           Jump to Next Boss
 8                           Jump to Next Painted Target
 9                           Jump to Objective Zone
 SHIFT (Hold)                Move in real-time during ZED Time
 ALT (Hold)                  Enable mouse cursor (see below for more info)
-ALT + LeftMouse       Jump to Target (when hovering over ZED or player)
+ALT + LeftMouseButton       Jump to Target (when hovering over ZED or player)
-ALT + LeftMouse       Jump to Target (when hovering over Player Information Pane)
+ALT + LeftMouseButton       Jump to Target (when hovering over a player's Status Pane)
-ALT + LeftMouse       Jump to ZED (when hovering over ZED health bar)
+ALT + LeftMouseButton       Jump to ZED (when hovering over ZED health bar)
-ALT + RightMouse      Paint Target
+ALT + RightMouseButton      Paint Target
 ```

 ## VIII.
 Conduct